kyotalcfr/CampfireTales/README.md

 - `uncommon` - Requires at least 2 players
 - `rare` - Requires at least 4 players

-## Building from Source

-1. Clone the repository
-2. Run `mvn clean package`
-3. The compiled jar will be in the `target` folder

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.